ColaLinN/cs-notes/docs/system-design/12-chat-system.md

 - Exetend the chat system to support photos and videos.
 - End-to-end encryption.
-- Caching messages on client side.
+- Caching messages on the client side.
 - Improve load time.
 - Fault tolerance.
   - Service single ponint of failure.
 State machine replication.